wp-plugins/rating-widget/readme.txt

 > * Advanced Ratings' Analytics
 > * WMPL Language Auto-Selection
 > * BuddyPress activity updates, comments and user profiles ratings.
-> * bbPress forum posts & replys ratings.
+> * Ratings on bbPress forum replies and replies' authors.

 To get the **Pro Version** go to - http://rating-widget.com/get-the-word-press-plugin/

+---

 > #### Supported in 40 Languages
 > Rating-Widget star ratings are localizable and currently available in: